IBAX-io/documentation/docs/topics/vm.md

 * **lexType** - type;
 * **lexExtend** - reference to external variables or functions, for example: `$myname`.

-In the current version, a conversion table (finite state machine) is initially constructed with the help of the [script/lextable/lextable.go](#lextablelextablego) file to parse the tokens, which is written to the lex_table.go file.
+In the current version, a conversion table (finite state machine) is initially constructed with the help of the [lextable.go](#lextable-lextable-go) file to parse the tokens, which is written to the lex_table.go file.
 In general, you can get rid of the conversion table initially generated by the file and create a conversion table in the memory (`init()`) immediately upon startup.
 The lexical analysis itself occurs in the lexParser function in the [lex.go](#lex-go) file.

-### <span id = "lextable-lextable-go">lextable/lextable.go</span>
+### lextable/lextable.go {#lextable-lextable-go}

 Here we define the alphabet to operate and describe how the finite state machine changes from one state to another based on the next received symbol.